andreterceiro/dio-mobile-meu-tudo--navigation-on-react-native/README.md

 ```
 expo init react-nav --npm
 ```

+# app.json

 - the **app.json** file has **as example** the comfiguration related to the app icons.

 ![app.json](images/ap.json.png)

+# App.tsx

+Teacher said the **App.tsx** file is the place where we will put our Lego pieces.